-Fortunately, a lot of these DNA fragments overlapped, so scientists were able to get a picture of what the genome looks like.
+Fortunately, many of these DNA fragments overlapped, so scientists could get a picture of what the genome looks like.
 The results of the analyses showed that the Woolly Mammoth has more than 95.8% similarities with the modern-day Asian elephant.

 - Despite these vast similarities, scientists believe that more than 2,000 genetic mutations (i.e., non-protein coding ones) have been expressed in modern-day elephants.
 Furthermore, they think that some of these mutations include the character trait of adaptation to cold climates.

-- While genetic material already been obtained from the Woolly Mammoth, one major dilemma of this project is the absence of viable DNA for cloning.
-Because of being frozen for long periods of time, some DNA has already been degraded, or some trimmed.
+- While genetic material has already been obtained from the Woolly Mammoth, one major dilemma of this project is the absence of viable DNA for cloning.
+Because of being frozen for long periods, some DNA has already been degraded or trimmed.

-- The scientists have figured out a way to solve this problem: altering the modern-day elephant genome to recreate the mammoth genome.
-With this, of course, the resulting product will not be precisely identical with the extinct one but undoubtedly a closely related one.
+- The Scientists have figured out how to solve this problem: altering the modern-day elephant genome to recreate the mammoth genome.
+With this, of course, the resulting product will not be precisely identical to the extinct one but undoubtedly closely related.

 What is the goal of the revival?

 As the developments and innovations in the field of biotechnology continue to increase, the idea of reviving an extinct species may come true in the future.
-The Woolly Mammoth is such an ideal species to be resurrected because some intact mammoth fossils are still available and that it still has close living relatives at present.
+The Woolly Mammoth is an ideal species to be resurrected because some intact mammoth fossils are still available, and it still has close living relatives.

-- In this scientific endeavor, scientists and researchers want to learn the ways of nature and make artificial living organisms with the use of synthetic biology.
-The genetic material of prehistoric animals is believed by many scientists to be important records of information about adaptation and evolution.
+- In this scientific endeavor, scientists and researchers want to learn the ways of nature and make artificial living organisms using synthetic biology.
+Many scientists believe the genetic material of prehistoric animals to be important records of information about adaptation and evolution.

-- In order to do this, an organism’s character traits expressed in the cells, tissues, as well as behavior need to be studied.
+- To do this, an organism’s character traits expressed in the cells, tissues, as well as behavior needs to be studied.